- Megarhyssa is a large wasp found on declining or recently dead hardwood trees between May and July.

 Megarhyssa macrurus is a reddish brown and yellow insect with black coloring throughout.
 Another species, M. atrata is black with an orangish head.

-- 1.5 inches long.
-Ovipositor is 2-3 inches long.
+- The body is 1.5 inches long.
+The ovipositor is 2-3 inches long.
 Total length of about 4 inches.

-- The wasp has two protective sheaths that gives the appearance that it has three 'tails'.
+- The wasp has two protective sheaths that give the appearance that it has three 'tails'.

 - Megarhyssa is a parasite of horntails.

 - Horntails attack dying or recently dead hardwoods, such as oak, maple, birch and elm.

 - Megarhyssa can drill 1/2 inch or more into the wood with its ovipositor to deliver an egg into the horntail larva.